markcoatsworth/readthedocs/docs/man-pages/condor_status.rst

  **-format **\ *fmt attr*
     (Custom option) Display attribute or expression *attr* in format *fmt*.
-To display the attribute or expression the format must contain a single printf(3)-style conversion specifier.
+To display the attribute or expression the format must contain a single ``printf(3)``-style conversion specifier.
     Attributes must be from the resource ClassAd.
 Expressions are ClassAd expressions and may refer to attributes in the resource ClassAd.
-If the attribute is not present in a given ClassAd and cannot be parsed as an expression, then the format option will be silently skipped.
-    %r prints the unevaluated, or raw values.
-The conversion specifier must match the type of the attribute or expression. %s is suitable for strings such as Name, %d for integers such as LastHeardFrom, and
-    %f for floating point numbers such as LoadAvg. %v identifies the type of the attribute, and then prints the value in an appropriate format. %V identifies the type of the attribute, and then prints the value in an appropriate format as it would appear in the **-long** format.
+If the attribute is not present in a given ClassAd and cannot be parsed as an expression, then the format option will be silently skipped. %r prints the unevaluated, or raw values.
+The conversion specifier must match the type of the attribute or expression. %s is suitable for strings such as ``Name``, %d for integers such as ``LastHeardFrom``, and %f for floating point numbers such as ``LoadAvg``. %v identifies the type of the attribute, and then prints the value in an appropriate format. %V identifies the type of the attribute, and then prints the value in an appropriate format as it would appear in the **-long** format.
 As an example, strings used with %V will have quote marks.
 An incorrect format will result in undefined behavior.
 Do not use more than one conversion specifier in a given format.
 More than one conversion specifier will result in undefined behavior.
 To output multiple attributes repeat the **-format** option once for each desired attribute.
-Like printf(3)-style formats, one may include other text that will be reproduced directly.
+Like ``printf(3)``-style formats, one may include other text that will be reproduced directly.
 A format without any conversion specifiers may be specified, but an attribute is still required.
 Include a backslash followed by an ‘n’ to specify a line break.